-The Grimsby and District Branch is staffed completely by unpaid volunteers who undertake all aspects of the branches work in their spare time, fitting this commitment in around their own work and family commitments.
+The North East Lincolnshire and District Branch is staffed completely by unpaid volunteers who undertake all aspects of the branches work in their spare time, fitting this commitment in around their own work and family commitments.

 We inform the public on the importance of having their cats neutered as well as providing additional information on what they can do to properly care for their cats at home.

 We also work hard to rescue and rehome both cats and kittens.
 We are continuously searching for others to join our team to help us achieve these goals.

 Rescue and Rehoming

 We have 6 volunteer foster carers who care for our cats in the purpose built heated pens, We have 1 x double pen heated accomodation, 3 x treble pens and 1 x single pen.
 We also have 1 indoor accomodation.
 The cats/kittens stay in our care until they find their forever home, which isn't normally long term.

 Due to space restrictions, we currently have a waiting list in place for cats requiring our care.